 In a fully distributed DAS setup, Apache Spark identifies the worker nodes that analyze data via Hazalcast clustering.
 Only the nodes that are assigned as analyzer nodes should be identified as Spark workers, they should be in a separate cluster.

-For each of the two analyser nodes, list the members as shown below.
+For each of the two analyzer nodes, list the members as shown below.
 This groups them in a separate cluster.

-For the other nodes that are not analyser nodes, list the members as shown below.
+For the other nodes that are not analyzer nodes, list the members as shown below.